tahaBerkBeton/UNet-Segmentation-model-for-atom-detection/README.md

 - **Final Output**:
   A 1x1 convolution layer is applied at the end of the decoder to produce the segmentation map.
 (Note: The sigmoid activation is handled within the loss function, using BCEWithLogitsLoss.)

-This architecture, inspired by the original U-Net design, was chosen for its ability to effectively handle complex segmentation tasks, especially when precise localization is required.
 For a detailed view of the architecture implementation, please refer to the `train.py` file in this repository.